 Elaine Young, Director

 Elaine grew up in London, England, where she studied Classical Ballet, Jazz and Tap dancing.
 At the culmination of each year she attended the Royal Academy of Dance (RAD), and took her examinations in all three disciplines.
 She taught Ballet and Tap in New Canaan for three years before opening the Academy in 2001.
 Elaine lives in New Canaan with her husband and they have two children, and two grandchildren.
-Elaine is extremely excited about the start of the Academy’s sixteenth year.
+Elaine is extremely excited about the start of the Academy’s eighteenth year.

 Molly Booth, Company Director